AmiteshDTU/SMOTE_SSO/README.md

 # SMOTE-SSO

-This is an hybrid implementation of oversampling method Synthetic Minority Oversampling Technique (SMOTE) and undersampling method called Sample Subset Optimization and Particle Swarm Optimization (SSO-PSO).
+This is a hybrid implementation of oversampling method Synthetic Minority Oversampling Technique (SMOTE) and undersampling method called Sample Subset Optimization and Particle Swarm Optimization (SSO-PSO).
 This is a hybrid intelligent sampling technique to tackle class-imbalance in real world datasets.
 To know more about it please follow the link: https://link.springer.com/chapter/10.1007/978-3-030-16660-1_74.

 If you are including our work in your research please cite our paper as: